P-AGraham/PSI/Essay/Notes.md

 SSB is usually associated to a degeneracy in the ground state of a system having a continuous symmetry.
 At low temperature, the system can localize the expectation value for its dynamical symmetry breaking field in the field value sub-manifold minimizing the potential.
 The Mermin-Wagner theorem theorem describes if this state can stay localised in this sub-manifold or if the goldstone bosons (excitations of the field specifically in the sub-manifold where the potential is flat leaving only the massless kinetic term in the lagrangian) fluctuate too much leading to an impossibility of long range ordering (order means symmetry breaking) at a specific point in the sub-manifold.
 Quantum tunneling trough the potential barrier defining the ground state sub-manifold is possible, but it is a supressed effect with growing system size: the average value for the field at a given point $x$ is the same everywhere for a transationally symmetric theory.
 The bigger the volume is the longer it will take for a field prepared in a a localized region of the sub-manifold to tunnel to the other side in a substancial amount of points to make a difference in the expectation value.
 https://philsci-archive.pitt.edu/14983/1/ssbfinite.pdf

-# Fussy sphere relation to division algebra
+# Fuzzy sphere relation to division algebra
 The Fuzzy two sphere (four sphere) has its positions related to the expectation value of pauli matrices (quaternionic pauli matrices) on complex (quaternion) valued spinors.
 The degree of freedom is the spinor and the position is only known on average as a point on the fuzzy sphere.

 # Projective light cone approach